nonpenso/pyguidos/docs/usage/extract_by_polygon.rst

 The :func:`extract_by_polygon` function extracts and saves a separate GeoTIFF for each polygon feature in a shapefile, clipping and masking the input raster to each polygon's extent and shape.
-It is particularly useful for batch processing a GTB output map over multiple study areas such as countries, administrative regions or protected areas.
+It is particularly useful for batch processing a pyGuidos (or GTB) output map over multiple study areas such as countries, administrative regions or protected areas.

-The function preserves the original colour palette and GTB metadata tag from the input GeoTIFF, so all downstream pyGuidos tools can be applied directly to the extracted outputs.
+The function preserves the original colour palette and metadata from the input GeoTIFF, so all downstream pyGuidos tools can be applied directly to the extracted outputs.

 Usage